Go directly to:

 You want the best for your car and your wallet.
 That is why you have to make a choice.
 It's an option to start the replacement of the glued windscreen of the Seat Arosa yourself, but you can also choose to outsource it to us.
 If you want to get started yourself, at least take the following points into account:

 Of course you can order a new Seat Arosa windscreen directly from us.
 The car window is interchangeable with that of the Volkswagen Lupo (1998-2005), as well as several other parts.
 Do you not want to get started yourself because you can't check all the above points, or because you want a guarantee on the assembly of the new windscreen of the Seat Arosa after replacement?
 Then you can also contact us.
-Replacing the windscreen of the Seat Arosa can be done directly with one of our certified partners, where high quality work is delivered with guarantees.
+Replacing the windscreen of the Seat Arosa can be done directly with one of our certified assembly partners, where high quality work is delivered with guarantee.

 By using after market automotive glass for the Seat that are exactly the same as the windows of your brand dealer except for the brand logo, the prices are often lower.
 This is practical when you cannot or do not want to use your car insurance.
 Whether you're going to do the Seat Arosa windscreen replacement yourself or want to outsource all your work, Autoglas Concurrent is the right place for you!